DrPayne25/Party-Up/README.md

 - Display playtime information for each game on user profile from steam (300.7 hours played)

-Functional Requirements
+## Functional Requirements
 List the functionality of your product.
-This will consist of tasks such as the following:
+A user will be able to create a profile from the main page and import Achievements from multiple sources such as Steam, Xbox, and Playstation
+A users will be able to look through a list of games and be able to add them games they want to a wishlist A user will be able to message others users from any page within the app

-Data Flow
+## Data Flow
 Describe the flow of data in your application.
 Write out what happens from the time the user begins using the app to the time the user is done with the app.
 Think about the “Happy Path” of the application.
 Describe through visuals and text what requests are made, and what data is processed, in addition to any other details about how the user moves through the site.

-Non-Functional Requirements (301 & 401 only)
+## Non-Functional Requirements (301 & 401 only)
 Non-functional requirements are requirements that are not directly related to the functionality of the application but still important to the app.
 Examples include:
 Security